 - A. General Plan for FHLGM (long term) - 1.
 Find various global sites and partners; - 2.
 Develop key relationships; - 3.
 Write books and student guides; - 4.
 Translate guides into local languages; - 5.
 Seek financing; ask for prayer support; - 6.
+Create one more websites for FHLGM and resources - 7.
 Create an e-newsletter to communicate about our work widely. - B. Specific Plan (near term)-for example - 1.
 Send emails to five prospective partners this month. - 2.
 Attend two conferences this year to introduce myself to principals and academic deans who might be interested in our teaching ministries - 3.
 Draft idea for new book over the summer. - 4.
 Translate one of my courses in French this winter. - 5.
 Seek five new sources for funding in the next three months. - 6.
-Create a new website over the next two months; publish an e-newsletter once a month, starting this month.
+Create a new website over the next two months - 7.
+Publish an e-newsletter once a month, starting this month. - C. Obstacles - 1.
+Can't think of anyone to email - 2.
+Don't know whom to invite - 3.
+Hard to find time to work on a book - 4.
+Don't know where to find a good translator - 5.
+Whom should I ask? - 6.
+I don't know how to build a website. - 7.
+Publishing an e-newsletter monthly feels overwhelming. - D. Strategies - 1.
+Talk with other mission agencies who work in countries I'm interested in serving. - 2.
+Make a list of theological schools and principals in the various countries I'm interested in; possibly visit some schools this year. - 3.
+Set aside Friday mornings each week to work on my book - 4.
+Ask the president of the French church we attend in France for suggestions. - 5.
+Make a list of all the people I know who might be interested in Christian leadership development overseas. - 6.
+Contact local churches to find out who created their website. - 7.
+Subscribe to a service that provides a template for e-newsletters, and build the e-newsletter little by little. - E. Help - 1.
+Ask my pastor if he knows anyone who works in one of these mission agencies. - 2.
+Google research